nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 We could [implement better type checking](https://redux.js.org/recipes/usage-with-typescript#type-checking-actions--action-creators) here, but let's not complicate things for now.

+### State

-**State**: a plain JavaScript object that holds the global application state.
+A plain JavaScript object holds the global application state.
 In an actual application it can have many shapes, therefore we'll treat it as a generic type named `S` in our NgRx implementation.
 We'll use `S` for typing reducers and eventually initializing the store.
 Meanwhile, the state of our todo app will look like follows.
 So, for the todo app `State` will take the place of `S` everywhere where we refer to `S` in our custom NgRx implementation:

 ```typescript
 // todos.state.ts